Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 Notice that the loss curve is pretty stable after the initial sharp decrease at the very beginnign (first epochs), showing that there is no evidence the data is overfitted

 Nonetheless the loss function seems extraordinarily low, one has to consider that the data was rescaled.
 In order to defined the real loss on the data one has to **inverse transform** the input into its original shape.
-This is done with the _inverse_transformation_ [udf](#udf).
+This is done with the _inverse_transformation_ [UDF](#udf).
 ```python
 #Set up predictions for train and validation set
 y_hat_lstm = model_lstm.predict(X_val_lstm)